AlexyDarius/EchoForge/repo-manager/README.md

 - **Delete Ideas**: Remove ideas with confirmation
 - **Save Changes**: Save modifications to the repository file
 - **Real-time Updates**: See changes immediately in the interface
+- **View Sources**: Link back to original source information from JSON logs and markdown files

 ## Project Structure